MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 permalink: /about/
 ---

+> "Generating numbers is easy, generating numbers you should trust is hard!"

 I am a Data Scientist at [Globo.com](http://www.globo.com/) graduated in Statistics from the [University of Brasilia, (UnB)](http://www.est.unb.br/).
 For a year and a half I did a master's degree in quantitative finance with a focus on risk default.

-During this period I discovered how to learn, how I learn.
+I have dedicated myself on this path always avoiding the comfort zone.
 Being curious, challenging problems, chewing technical and academic books, beta testing, following those off the curve and experimenting with new technologies.

-Since this discovery I have dedicated myself on this path always avoiding the “comfort zone”.
-Being good at something doesn’t mean that you can be satisfied with it.
-There’s always more that you can achieve, that you can improve!

 <script src="//d3js.org/d3.v3.min.js"></script>
 <script src="../assets/bullet.js"></script>